theimaginaire/pixie/README.md

 # What is it?

-A starter theme for Imaginaire Digital internal use as starting point for ecommerce projects built on Woocommerce.
+A starter theme for <a href="https://www.imaginaire.co.uk">Imaginaire</a> internal use as starting point for ecommerce projects built on Woocommerce.
 Based on Roots Sage.

 # How do I install it?